 How To Take Horse Pictures - Page 1 of 2

-As we all know, there's a difference between a horse picture and a good horse picture.
-Below are some tips on how you can take a better picture of your horse, with examples of good and bad pictures.
+As we all know, there's a difference between a horse picture and a beautiful horse picture.

 Fill The Frame

 Fill the frame!
-When you look through your camera's viewfinder, your main subject (which, in this case, is your horse) should fill the vast majority of what you're seeing.
+When you look through your camera's viewfinder, your main subject (which, in this case, is your horse) should be the most prominent object that you're seeing.

 To fill the frame: